How to Integrate Applications

 In the copied template, click on the app trigger step, "When an event is created".

-Set your trigger interval (how often you want Yoom to check for new events).
-E.g. 5, 10, 15, minutes, etc.
+Set your trigger interval (how often you want Yoom to check for new updates).

-Note: The trigger interval varies on your Yoom plan.
+The trigger interval varies depending on your Yoom plan.
 Be sure to check your current plan’s limit.

-In the Calender ID, choose the calendar you want to sync with Notion.
+In the Calendar ID, choose the calendar you want to sync with Notion.

 Select the event type.
 If not set, all types will be included.